Colombia, 3 Muisca Cast Gold Snakes

 Colombia, Muisca Cast Gold Erotic Male and Female

-The female has her legs wrapped around the standing male as he holds her waist, creating the impression that the figures are making love.
-This sculpture has an ancient solid carbon core, which is still intact.
+The female has her legs wrapped around a standing male as he holds her waist, creating the impression that the figures are engaged in sex.
+This sculpture has an ancient solid carbon core, which is still intact.From the Jan Mitchell collection, acquired prior to the 1970s, by descent to his sons.

 Period: Colombia, Muisca, c.
 AD 700 - 1500